 This report has been prepared by AQUAFACT - APEM Group to provide the relevant information to the competent authority to inform the Risk Assessment for Annex IV Species for a Maritime Usage Licence.
-The MUL is being submitted for the proposed installation of meteorological stations and pontoons, deployment of tide and flow gauges, current meters, utilisation of drones and a remotely controlled boat (ARCBoat) at Newport Bay and Clew Bay, Co.
-Mayo (the 'Project').
-The objective of the Project is to obtain environmental data within Newport Bay and Clew Bay areas to inform detailed modelling of the hydrographic conditions of the area, to ultimately inform the outfall discharge location for a proposed new Wastewater Treatment Plant (WwTP) to serve the Newport agglomeration in County Mayo.
+The MUL is being submitted for the proposed installation of a meteorological station and pontoons, deployment of tide and flow gauges, bed-mounted current meters, utilisation of drones and a remotely controlled boat (ARCBoat) at Ballyness Bay, Falcarragh, Co.
+Donegal (the 'Project').
+The objective of the Project is to obtain environmental data within Ballyness Bay to establish detailed modelling of the hydrodynamic conditions and water quality within the area, informing the outfall discharge location for the existing Falcarragh Wastewater Treatment Plant (WwTP) and ultimately will be incorporated into Uisce Éireann records.
 The locations of the meteorological (weather) station installation, current meter deployments and tide and flow gauge deployments are shown in Figure 1-1.
-The aerial and hydro drone survey extent for Light Detection and Ranging (LiDAR), Multi Beam Echo Sounder (MBES), microbial and dye tracing surveys will occur within the red line boundary shown in Figure 1-2 with sampling points for water quality surveys in Figure 1-3 and Figure 1-4.
+The hydro and aerial drone survey extent for Light Detection and Ranging (LiDAR), Multi Beam Echo Sounder (MBES), microbial and dye tracing surveys will occur within the red line boundary shown in Figure 1-2 with sampling points for water quality surveys in Figure 1-3.

 MBES surveys will be carried out in areas where the seabed will not dry entirely, to complement the LiDAR dataset.
-The collection of samples for water quality analysis will include additional E. coli and intestinal coliforms sampling, upstream of the tidal limit of the Newport River.
+The collection of samples for water quality analysis will include additional E. coli and intestinal coliforms sampling, upstream of the tidal limit of Glenna, Owenawillin and Tullaghobegly rivers.
 Depending on access availability, either an automatic sampler will be deployed to collect water samples or manual sampling may occur.
 In addition to deploying a drone for dye tracing, a hydro-drone will be deployed with a mounted GPS system to monitor the concentration of the dye plume in situ, its development and variation over time.
 Temperature and salinity sensors will be included in bed-mounted current meters.